 - Bags and Daypacks: There are two types of bags you need for a Kilimanjaro trek.
 Read this section to understand which bags are ideal for your hike

-What’s the best training for Kilimanjaro plan?
+What’s the best training plan for Kilimanjaro?

 You should do at least 6-8 weeks of training before embarking on your Kilimanjaro trek.
 The best type of training is in fact long-distance mountain trail walking.
 If you can’t get out into the mountains though, then aerobic gym workouts (running, cross-training, swimming etc.), that combine some strength work (especially leg workouts) are a good bet.